reef-defi/hardhat-reef/README.md

 ### Contract verification

 Hardhat reef also supports verifying contract from the Reef chain!
-Here is an example of contract deploymant and verification combined:
+Here is a basic example of contract deploymant and verification combined:

 ```javascript
 const hre = require("hardhat");